chimericdream/worldofpannotia.com/src/_spells/blink.md

     Blinking has several effects, as follows.

-    Physical attacks against you have a 50% miss chance, and the Blind-Fight feat doesn't help opponents, since you're ethereal and not merely invisible.
+    Physical attacks against you have a 50% miss chance, and the {% feat_link blind-fight %} feat doesn't help opponents, since you're ethereal and not merely invisible.
 If the attack is capable of striking ethereal creatures, the miss chance is only 20% (for concealment).

     If the attacker can see invisible creatures, the miss chance is also only 20%.
 (For an attacker who can both see and strike ethereal creatures, there is no miss chance.)
 Likewise, your own attacks have a 20% miss chance, since you sometimes go ethereal just as you are about to strike.